Ebonrul/hello-world/README.md

 - Skipping this step has brought past projects to a grinding halt so here's to proving he can be taught.
 Day 1: Got functionality up on the main page.
 - Buttons do what they're supposed to do and navigate where they're supposed to go...for the most part.
+Day 1.5: Cleanup
+- Gotta pause to work on other assignments, but this is sitting in a pretty good place.
+I could use chunks of it in other stuff right away.